stefanbirkner/fake-sftp-server-rule/README.md

 * Commit the modified `pom.xml` and `README.md`.
 * Run `mvn clean deploy` with JDK 8.
 * Add a tag for the release: `git tag fake-sftp-server-rule-X.X.X`

+## Upgrading from 0.x.y or 1.x.y to version >= 2

+In older versions the SFTP server listened to port 23454 by default.
+From version 2 on it selects an arbitrary free port by default.
+If your tests fail after an upgrade you may consider to restore the old behaviour by immediately setting the old port after creating the rule.

+    @Rule
+    public final FakeSftpServerRule sftpServer = new FakeSftpServerRule() .setPort(23454);